Study Abroad Emergencies

 The Dean of Students or Dean of Faculty will be responsible for communicating with family members.

-The Security Department may be the first to receive a telephone call informing the College that an incident has occurred.
+The Security Department may be the first to receive a telephone call informing the college that an incident has occurred.
 The security officer who takes the call should elicit the most complete information possible about the nature of the emergency and about the students involved, including (if possible) full name, date of birth, exact location, how to reach the student, and how to make a further contact with the person who has called.
 The security officer should pass this information to one of the following individuals (start at the top of the list):

-- Susan Holme, Director of Off-Campus Studies 527-5790
+- Susan Holme, Director of Off-Campus Studies, 527-5790

-- Chuck Cleveland, Vice President for Student Affairs/Dean of Students 527-5158
+- Daren Mooko, Vice President for Student Affairs/Dean of Students, 527-5158

-- Patrick Spencer, Interim Provost and Dean of Faculty 527-5397
+- Alzada Tipton, Provost and Dean of Faculty, 527-5397

-- Peter Harvey, Treasurer 527-5145
+- Peter Harvey, CFO, 527-5145

 THE INTERNATIONAL EMERGENCY RESPONSE TEAM

-|International Programs||Director of International Programs: Susan Brick (if Study Abroad incident)||Gather information from international Sources; Consult with State Department, Embassy, etc.; Communicate with involved Students.
-Be a resource for Whitman about cultural norms.|
+|International Programs||Director of Off-Campus Studies: Susan Holme (if Study Abroad incident)||Gather information from international Sources; consult with State Department, Embassy, etc.; communicate with involved Students; be a resource for Whitman about cultural norms.|

-|International Students||International Student Advisor: Kris Barry (incident involving international student)||Gather information from international Sources; Consult with State Department, Embassy, etc. Communicate with involved Students.
+|International Students||International Student Advisor: Kyle Martz (incident involving international student)||Gather information from international sources; consult with State Department, embassy, etc. Communicate with involved students.
 Be a resource to Whitman about cultural norms.|

-|Treasurer||Treasurer: Peter Harvey||Consult with College’s attorney; Approve emergency expenditures|
+|CFO||CFO: Peter Harvey||Consult with college’s attorney; approve emergency expenditures|

-|Dean of Students||Vice President for Student Affairs/Dean of Students: Chuck Cleveland||Communicate with students’ families|
+|Dean of Students||Vice President for Student Affairs/Dean of Students: Daren Mooko||Communicate with students’ families|

-|Dean of Faculty||Dean of Faculty: Pat Keef||Deal with academic and faculty issues; Communicate with involved faculty|
+|Provost & Dean of Faculty||Provost & Dean of Faculty: Alzada Tipton||Deal with academic and faculty issues; communicate with involved faculty|

-|Public Information||Director of Communications: Mason Smith||Disseminate all public information; Advise regarding dissemination of Information to all constituencies (students, etc.)|
+|Public Information||Director of Media and Public Relations: Gina Ohnstad||Disseminate all public information; advise regarding dissemination of Information to all constituencies (students, etc.)|

-|Security||Director of Security: Terry Thompson||If initial notification comes to the Security Office, the officer should gather complete Information and contact a member of the response Team|
+|Security||Director of Security: Matt Stroe||If initial notification comes to the Security Office, the officer should gather complete information and contact a member of the response team|

-|Counseling||Director of Counseling: Rich Jacks||If appropriate, provide counseling to involved students|
+|Counseling||Associate Dean of Health and Wellness: Thatcher Carter||If appropriate, provide counseling to involved students|